 15. Resonant Biosensors for Enzyme Activity, Protein Binding, and Ion Detection – Experimental

 Mentor: Nigel F. Reuel

-Example REU Project: Student will help design and build well-plate reader for wireless measurement of enzyme activity in a high-throughput assay.
-This project will involve screen printing of conductive inks (custom and vendor supplied), automation (basic Python programming and stepper motor control will be taught), handling and use of commercially available enzymes, some custom enzyme synthesis (E. coli expression), and back-end software development (Python and Matlab).
+Example REU Project: Student will help design and build resonant sensors for biologic analytes (ions, proteins, cells, and tissue types).
+They will work with a Ph.D. student and a larger team of undergraduate researchers.
+This project will involve material synthesis (custom and vendor supplied), hardware automation (basic Python programming and stepper motor control will be taught), handling and use of commercially available proteins, some custom protein synthesis (E. coli expression, in vivo or cell free), and back-end software development to analyze experimental results (Python and Matlab).

 16. Lignin-Based Engineering Thermoplastics – Experimental

 Professor Cochran’s research group focuses on the development of new plastics from bio-based monomers that can compete with their petroleum based analogues on the basis of cost and performance.
 A particular area of focus is the application of controlled radical polymerization to manage branching in multifunctional monomers to yield biobased thermoplastics from a variety of sources previously only considered as thermosets, such as soybean oil.